Skip to main content

 NOTE: I’ve performed these actions on EKS 1.17.

-Etcd encryption Link to heading
+Etcd encryption

 When you’re creating your EKS cluster, ensure to check “use envelope encryption for etcd” checkbox.